 If you try before you buy, you’ll probably be a little more confident in your purchase and content with your results.

 Hearing aids are wonderful devices, but it still may take some time for you to adjust to the way they work.
-This is especially true if your hearing loss came on suddenly or if you’re relatively late in seeking treatment.
+This is especially true if your hearing loss comes on suddenly or if you’re relatively late in seeking treatment.
 There are some things you can do to ease this transition (practicing by reading aloud or listening to books on tape while you read a novel).
 But there will likely be a transition period.
 That’s okay!
 Your ears (and brain) will adjust.

 Hearing aids come in multiple styles and types.
 Over the ear, in the ear canal, outside the ear canal–the theory is that no matter what your needs, there’s a style for you.
-You don’t have to feel as though you’re locked into one specific type of hearing aid – it’s okay to test out different types (remember the trial period?).
+You don’t have to feel as though you’re locked into one specific type of hearing aid–it’s okay to test out different types (remember the trial period?).

-That’s right, modern hearing aids can go wireless!
+That’s right.
+Modern hearing aids can go wireless!
 And what we mean by that is that the latest hearing aids can interact with a wide variety of your wireless devices, connecting directly to your mobile device when you answer phone calls or to your television as you watch your favorite shows.

 Bluetooth connectivity can help cut down on irritating interference that can crop up when you hold your phone (or other electronic devices) up to your ear.
 That makes this feature less of a “bells and whistles” add-on and more of an important innovation.